UKREIIF 2026

 8:30 - 9:30

-As the Building Safety Act drives vital improvements, this session explores how the industry is evolving to deliver safer, higher?quality buildings.
+As the Building Safety Act drives vital improvements, this session explores how the industry is evolving to deliver safer, higher quality buildings.
 Panellists reflect on progress since its introduction, sharing practical insights into how all parties are embracing new responsibilities and the challenges in aligning with the changing legislative landscape.

 Staying Ahead: Using Policy to Power Sustainable Growth and Inclusive Placemaking